-This article, the third in a series, will discuss the experience and costs of having a crystalens implant during cataract surgery.
-A final article will be written in the coming weeks to describe the recovery and results from the surgery and will be updated periodically; a crystalens implant can take as much as a year to attain full effectiveness.
+This article, the third in a series, will discuss the experience and costs of having a Crystalens implant during cataract surgery.
+A final article will be written in the coming weeks to describe the recovery and results from the surgery and will be updated periodically; a this type of implant can take as much as a year to attain full effectiveness.

-The first two articles concerned what a patient might have in the way of symptoms as they develop cataracts and a discussion on making the choice of which lens to have implanted.
+The first two articles concerned what a patient might have in the way of symptoms as they develop cataracts, as well as a discussion on making the choice regarding which lens to have implanted.

-While every person is different and will have a different reaction to any surgical procedure, it is hoped that this article will provide some useful information to the reader.
-The idea of eye surgery is more than a little scary, but cataract surgery is the most common surgery in the world and is quite safe and effective.
+While every person is different and will have a different reaction to any surgical procedure, I hope this article will provide some useful information to the reader.
+The idea of eye surgery is more than a little scary, but cataract surgery the most common surgery in the world and is quite safe and effective.

 The Mechanics of Cataract Surgery

 In years past this surgery consisted of removing the lens from the eye and simply closing the incision.
 The patient was left with the need to wear huge corrective glasses to compensate for the loss of their natural lens, but it worked.
 At least to a point - while vision was definitely superior to what the patient had with occluded lenses, it left much to be desired.

 Modern surgery includes the implantation of an artificial lens and technology has produced some amazing replacements for the biological lens that still has to be removed.
 To accomplish this a very small incision (about 3mm) is made into the eye and the capsular bag containing the lens carefully opened and peeled back.
 The natural lens is broken up with ultrasound into small pieces and vacuumed out, whereupon the new lens is folded and inserted through the same incision into the eye.